 In November of 1998, Michael invited nine representatives from zoos, circuses, private elephant facilities and a university to Fort Worth, Texas to discuss how a foundation could significantly enhance current conservation efforts.
 From this first organizational meeting the International Elephant Foundation was born.
 The IEF was incorporated in 1999.

 The mission of the IEF is to support and operate elephant conservation and education programs in managed facilities and in the wild, with an emphasis on management, protection and scientific research.
 Our organization is recognized by, among others, the Association of Zoos and Aquariums (AZA), the Morris Animal Foundation and the United States Fish and Wildlife Service (USFWS) as a bona fide conservation organization.
-Since 1999, IEF has provided support to over 120 elephant conservation projects worldwide and almost $4 million in direct financial assistance.
+Since 1999, IEF has provided support to over 120 elephant conservation projects worldwide and we are approaching $5 million in direct financial assistance.

 IEF is an organization working diligently and successfully for conservation of elephants.
 It has a proven track record and is an excellent choice to receive funds for the benefit of elephants.
 Those who donate to the International Elephant Foundation can rest assured that your money is going to support one of our many elephant conservation and research projects as listed.
 Any funds that are received specified to support EEHV research or any other conservation activity will be used only for that purpose.
-In fact, 90% of all the funds raised by IEF have gone directly to programs.
+In fact, over 85% of all the funds raised by IEF have gone directly to programs.
 Moreover, no board member receives monies from IEF.
-Rather they all make significant financial contributions to IEF, as do many other elephant facilities.
+Rather they all make significant financial contributions to IEF.